DoorList

 Now you could see who you knew at any event.
 The decision changed from "do I want to go" to "my friend is going."

-03 / The outcome
+03 / The impact

 The exclusion cycle broke.